scientists give their opinion on disaster movies

 Can we frivolize?
 And it is that concern about climate change has been making its way as extreme phenomena literally shook us and ceased to be a flash of reality from remote countries.
 Now they touch us more closely, but the interest must continue over time so that it changes behavior patterns and pushes global changes.

-The media is not alone in this quest. documentaries like An Inconvenient Truth by Al Gore planet of humans or Ice on fire have tackled global warming, but there are still layers of population impervious to the problem because they are not attracted to the format.
+The media is not alone in this quest. documentaries like An Inconvenient Truth by Al Gore planet of humans or Ice on fire have addressed global warming, but there are still layers of the population impervious to the problem because they are not attracted to the format.

 This is where movies come into play.
 Fiction is an ideal channel for conveying abstract facts, says Yale School of Environment professor Anthony Leiserowitz.
 “Stories are an incredibly powerful medium for communicating ideas in an emotional way.
 Empathy and narrative transportation help us identify with the characters and share their experiences, and this makes stories such an effective tool to help understand climate change.”